FAQs For Authors

 A: We certainly salute everyone's efforts to understand the intricacies of the distribution of ebooks, but all of this is a lot more complicated than one may think.

-Most of our ebooks are sold through netLibrary (a subsidiary of OCLC).
-For one, ebooks are sold for the most part to consortia of university libraries: i.e. one copy may be sold to a 50-library consortium.
-Each one lists the book as available, but it is not an actual purchase by each library.
+Most of our eBooks are sold through EBSCO or eBrary.
+Many of the former library eBook distributors have folded: netLibrary, MyiLibrary, eBook Corp, etc. Part of the reason is that eBooks are sold for the most part to various consortia of university libraries: i.e., one copy may be sold to a 50-library consortium.
+Each of them lists the book as available, but this does not represent an actual purchase by each library.

 This practice gives a lot a people a lot of headaches.
-Besides, netLibrary changes its model every few months as they are trying indeed to get each consortium to buy more than one copy.
+Besides, the eBook providers change their models every so often as they try to get each consortium to buy more than one copy.

-On a positive note, if your book is listed on WorldCat then it is available to the public through all the major libraries in the world.
-Unfortunately, sales revenues are not comensurate, because these libraries do not buy as individual institutions but as a consortium.
+On a positive note, if your book is listed on WorldCat, then it is available to the public through all the major libraries in the world.
+Unfortunately, sales revenues are not commensurate, because the libraries do not buy as individual institutions but as part of a consortium.

 Q: How many free copies can you send me?